Last Updated on June 26, 2022 by Soumya

 Practical information for seeing Savannah in one day

-The best time to visit Savannah GA is in spring and early summer when the temperatures are perfect and humidity is low.
-Savannah gets really muggy and hot in July and August.
-We visited in the last week of May and the weather was amazing.
-Plus, there were flowers all around making everything look ten times lovelier.
+The best time to visit Savannah GA is in spring and early summer when the temperatures are mild and humidity is low.
+Plus, there were flowers all around, making everything look ten times lovelier.

 - Check out our long weekend itinerary for Savannah.

-- Go on a food tour and gorge on some authentic southern delicacies.
-Feast on chicken sandwiches, fried green tomatoes, shrimp and grits, and some really cool ice cream on this Famous and Secret East Side Food Tour of Savannah.
+- Go on a food tour and try authentic Southern delicacies.
+Feast on chicken sandwiches, fried green tomatoes, chopped BBQ pork, and shrimp and grits on this Savannah’s Secret East Side Walking Food Tour.

 - Take a day trip to Tybee Island for some sun, sand, and the sea.